PageZhong/Interview/README.md

 # Interview
-The files are for interview only.
+The files are for job interview only.
 I'm a rookie.
 Don't be so silly.